-We want now to test the effect of the dust residuals on the stability of the solar dipole parameters, when increasing frequencies, and varying \mathcal{M} keeping the optimal M_g constant (f{sky} =0.95).

-Figure 10 shows the stability of the solar dipole parameters when the fitting mask \mathcal{M} spanning from $f{sky}=0.19$ to 0.9 (see Sect.
+We now wish to test the effect of the dust residuals on the stability of the solar dipole parameters, when increasing frequencies and varying \mathcal{M} , keeping the optimal M_g constant ($f{sky} = 0.95$).
+Figure 10 shows the stability of the solar dipole parameters when the fitting mask \mathcal{M} spanning from $f{sky} = 0.19$ to 0.9 (see Sect.
 4.2).
-The solar dipole parameters stability is impressive, and do not show any obvious trend with the dipole fitting mask \mathcal{M} nor with frequency.
+The stability of the solar dipole parameters is impressive, and they do not show any obvious trend with the dipole fitting mask \mathcal{M} nor with frequency.
 The most noticeable discrepancies are in amplitude and nearly all within 1σ .
-The final results of this paper (average over the three lower frequencies) is shown as black lines and grey band uncertainties.
-We thus conclude that there is no dust foreground residuals detectable above the noise.
+The final result of this paper (average over the three lower frequencies) is shown as black lines and gray band uncertainties.
+We therefore conclude that there is no dust foreground residuals detectable above the noise.